 Emergency repairs can include:

 - Flooding caused by a burst water pipe

 - A gas leak

 - A major water leak that cannot be isolated

 - Reporting fire damage to a property

 For emergency repairs call the the Housing Contact Centre and follow the prompts for the maintenance line.

 Reporting maintenance issues online

 Use eRepair to lodge non-urgent maintenance issues online.
-Each eRepair request will be reviewed by FACS staff before processing.
+Each eRepair request will be reviewed by DCJ staff before processing.